-Guidelines To Determine Whose Financial Information Must Be Reported
+Guidelines To Determine Whose Financial Information Must Be Reported for US Citizens and Permanent Residents

-- IF YOU ARE SEEKING ONLY external loans such as the Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS (GradPLUS), private/alternative loans, and/or Federal Work Study complete the FAFSA, student sections only.
+- IF YOU ARE SEEKING ONLY external loans such as the Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS (GradPLUS), private/alternative loans, and Federal Work Study, complete the FAFSA student sections only.
 No parental information is required.
-If you are married, your spouse's financial information is required. - IF YOU ARE SEEKING VP&S SCHOLARSHIP ASSISTANCE (institutional funds), you must complete the FAFSA (providing parental financial information as well as your own and your spouse's), and the student/spouse and parent sections of the CSS Profile.
-International and DACA students do not have to complete the FAFSA but should complete the CSS Profile Application and the Certification of Finances Form. - Parent information is required unless you will be 35 years old by the start of the academic year. - IF YOUR PARENTS ARE DIVORCED OR SEPARATED, information is required from both of your parents and their current spouse(s). - IF YOU ARE MARRIED or INTEND TO MARRY DURING THE ACADEMIC YEAR, your spouse's (or prospective spouse's) financial information is required.
+If you are married, your spouse's financial information is required. - IF YOU ARE SEEKING CDM GRANT/SCHOLARSHIP AND LOAN ASSISTANCE (a.k.a. "institutional funds"), you must complete the FAFSA (providing parental financial information as well as your own and your spouse's), and the student/spouse and parent sections of the CSS Profile application. - Parent information is required unless you will be 35 years old by the start of the academic year. - IF YOUR PARENTS ARE DIVORCED OR SEPARATED, information is required from both of your parents and their current spouse(s). - IF YOU ARE MARRIED or INTEND TO MARRY DURING THE ACADEMIC YEAR, your spouse's (or prospective spouse's) financial information is required.

-We will assume that if you do not complete a CSS Profile application, you wish consideration only for external loans such as Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS, private loans and/or Federal Work-Study.
+We will assume that if you do not complete a CSS Profile application, you wish consideration only for external loans such as Federal Direct Unsubsidized Stafford, Federal Direct Graduate PLUS, private loans or Federal Work-Study.